krispayne/serverDeploy/README.md

 usage:

-`$ chmod +x serverSetup.exp && chmod +x serverDeploy.sh`
+`$ chmod +x serverDeploy.sh`

 `$ sudo ./serverDeploy.sh`

-If you are running this in a Casper policy, make sure you deploy the serverSetup.exp to a directory on the machine before this scrupt is run.
+This isn't running as an imaging (tried at reboot) script in Casper.
+Running after first login from a `sudo jamf policy -trigger` works fine.